 This amount represents funds received from the sole shareholder for which no shares have yet been issued.
-No additional subscriptions were received during the period.

 13. Capital contributed by the Government of Barbados

 This amount represents the value of \$5,485,224 placed on the net assets of the former Caves Authority and Parks and Beaches Commission, which were transferred to the National Conservation Commission on 1 April 1982 and subsequently to the Caves of Barbados Ltd on 1 April 1999.